 Gloria Rolando's career as film director spans over 35 years at ICAIC, the

 Cuban national film institute.
 She also heads an independent film-making

 group, Imágenes del Caribe, based in Havana.
-Many of her films
+She calls the series of her

 can be ordered through

 AfroCubaWeb.
 They include, in chronological order:

 4) "El Alacrán / The Scorpion," 2000, deals with the carnaval in Havana and one comparsa especially, El Alacrán, which was founded in 1908 and dedicated to Yemaya.
 Available, with English subtitles, DVD, 20 min.

 5) "Raices de Mi Corazon/Roots of My Heart," 2001, feature film on the 1912 genocide when over 6,000 members of the Independents of Color, the first black political party outside of Haiti, were massacred by the Cuban Army.
 This independently produced feature film follows a young woman as she finds out about her families roots, which includes disturbing revelations around the 1912 Genocide (El Doce).
 Available with English subtitles, DVD, 51 min.

 6) "Los Marqueses de Atarés," 2003, a documentary about another Havana comparsa, or carnival group, which continues her group's strategy of rescuing and preserving afrocuban cultural expressions.
 Very well received in the Atarés neighborhood and other centers such as the Conjunto Folklorico Nacional.
 In Spanish.
 Premiered in 2002, available in Spanish only, but worth getting even if you don't know Spanish -- many great Carnaval scenes.
 Available in DVD, en español, 46 min.